ROOTS

 THE ART OF ARTISANAL FISHING

-That day, after five hours on the high seas, when the dark night was already covering a horizon that was disappearing behind a dark curtain, they arrived at the beach with their boat: four small fish, a pair of crab and a prawn.
-In a plastic bag, most were handed to Camila.
-We said goodbye in a deep hug to Maria, I thanked her for taking care of my daughter and for having filled her head and soul with the strength of a brave fisherwoman.
+That day, after five hours on the high seas, when the dark night was already covering a horizon that was disappearing behind a dark curtain, they arrived at the beach with their boat: four small fish, a pair of crabs, and a prawn.
+Most of them were handed to Camila in a plastic bag.
+We said goodbye in a deep hug to Maria.
+I thanked her for taking care of my daughter and for having filled her head and soul with the strength of a brave fisherwoman.

-The lights of the lanterns go out, the gloom surrounds us, the sound of the sea accompanies us ... again, we do not cease to be amazed by such generosity, by such humble and good people.
+The lights of the lanterns go out, the gloom surrounds us, the sound of the sea accompanies us... once again, we are amazed by such generosity, by such humble and good people.

 YAGE, A JOURNEY SEARCHING FOR